Sandy River Memorial Endowment

 - Students will be notified by the conference organizers if their abstract was accepted or declined.

-- If accepted, the student must complete and submit the final paper two (2) weeks prior to date of the conference.
+- If accepted, the student must complete and submit the final paper three (3) weeks prior to date of the conference.

 - A review committee will make recommendations to the Women's & Gender Studies to announce and present the award to the winner(s) at the All University Conference luncheon.